-The Nusa Islands in Bali are a huge hit with tourists because of all the valuable iconic spots.
-Here’s everything nailed in our ultimate Nusa Islands guide.
+The islands are a huge hit with tourists thanks to beautiful beaches and iconic spots.
+So here’s everything you’ll need in our Nusa Islands Bali guide.

 Getting Around The Nusa Islands

-Things To Do In Nusa Lembongan & Ceningan
+Top Things To Do On Nusa Lembongan & Ceningan

 How To Get From Nusa Lembongan To Nusa Penida

 The Nusa Islands are three small Indonesian islands just a 40 minutes fast boat ride from Bali.

 They consist of Nusa Penida, Nusa Lembongan and Nusa Ceningan and are all so easily accessible from the mainland.

 An absolute MUST visit if you’re heading over to this area of Indonesia.

 Renting a Scooter